-The Palo Verde Tree: Arizona's Iconic State Tree
+The Palo Verde Tree: Arizona’s Iconic Desert Survivor

 The Palo Verde tree is instantly recognizable, thanks to its unique, bright green bark.
 This striking coloration is not just for show; it plays an essential role in the tree's survival.
 Unlike most trees that rely on their leaves for photosynthesis, the Palo Verde can perform photosynthesis through its bark.
 This adaptation allows the tree to continue producing energy even during periods of drought when it sheds its leaves to conserve water.